Conservation laws in non-inertial frames and non-conservation of energy of relative motion in two-body problem: Introduction

 When studying systems of multiple gravitationally-interacting bodies, it is often advantageous to consider their dynamics in the reference frame attached to one of the bodies and moving with it.
 This is routinely done in a variety of astrophysical situations such as the dynamics of planetary systems, of accretion disks in binaries, of protoplanetary discs perturbed by planets, and so on.
 Working in a co-moving frame gives rise to the so-called {\it indirect forces} in the description of the motion of bodies relative to the reference object.
 These forces account for the motion of the reference object caused by its gravitational attraction to other bodies in the system.

 While mathematical implications of the presence of indirect forces are well understood in celestial mechanics, physical interpretation of these forces in their conventional form can be tricky.
 In this pedagogical note, we propose a reformulation of the indirect forces (Section \ref{sec:alt-motion}), which is slightly different from the classical approach (recited in Section \ref{sec:indirect}) used to describe dynamics in a non-inertial frame centered on one of the bodies.
 We show that this reformulation leads, in particular, to a very straightforward interpretation of conservation laws in a non-inertial system (Section \ref{sec:cons}).
+This interpretation is one of the key motivations for the present work and will be used in a companion study \citep{Rafikov2025} of disc-planet interaction in a non-inertial frame.
 We also re-examine the classical two-body problem (Section \ref{sec:2body}) and demonstrate that some of its well-established aspects, e.g. the vis viva integral and its relation to energy conservation, take on a new meaning in light of the proposed reformulation.
 Mathematical details of our derivations can be found in the Appendix.